caccavale/chat-app/README.md

 ___This requires Python 3.7 or newer.___

+This was a test in building a "secure" chat app using only networking and crypto primitives.
+All networking is done over UDP sockets and all crypto is from `cryptography.hazmat`.
+It shouldn't be used, but was a learning exercise in designing and implementing a "secure" protocol from near scratch.
+There are still `TODO`s sprinkled around and I'm sure that it has some vulnerabilites.

 ### Installation:
 I recommend using a virtual environment, though it is not necessary.
 ```